7 Features Built into 1 Sensor

 Remove any foreign matter on the outside of the housing to allow for free movement of wind vane and anemometer.
 If needed, you can use a small amount of spray lubricant, clear silicone, or graphite powder on the anemometer for improved movement.

 Clean the battery contacts located under the battery door on the bottom of the sensor.
 Remove batteries from equipment that is not to be used for an extended period of time.
 Follow the polarity (+/-) diagram in the battery compartment.
 Promptly remove dead batteries from the device.
 Dispose of used batteries properly.
 Only batteries of the same or equivalent type as recommended are to be used.
 DO NOT mix old and new batteries or types of batteries (alkaline/lithium).
-We do not recommend rechargeable or heavy-duty batteries (gold, max, super, ultra, etc.).
+We do not recommend rechargeable batteries.
 DO NOT short-circuit the supply terminals.
-We only recommend using lithium batteries during the time in which temperatures are below -4ºF (-20ºC) for an extended period of time.

 In most cases, insects will not pose a problem to the sensor.
 However, in some instances, insects may cause repeated obstructions to weather measurement by nesting in or contaminating the sensor.
 In these cases, it may help to spray the housing with insect repellent to limit the problem.
 A small mothball can also be taped inside the sensor away from any components.